ad-freiburg/wharfer/README.md

 **WARNING THIS IS VERY EXPERIMENTAL WITH NO CLAIM OF ACTUAL SECURITY**

-`wharfer` (pronounced /wɔɹfɚ/ from wharf ≈ pier ≈ dock) is a wrapper around the docker command that only allows some basic commands and flags with the goal of enabling `docker` usage by students on shared Linux machines.
+`wharfer` (pronounced /wɔɹfɚ/ from wharf ≈ pier ≈ dock) is a wrapper around the `docker` command that only allows some basic commands and flags with the goal of enabling `docker` usage by e.g. students on shared Linux machines.
 In the future we may add support for access control using the Unix user running the command.
 Wharfer should be used together with the ["No Trivial Root for Docker"](https://github.com/ad-freiburg/docker-no-trivial-root) authorization plugin though technically it works without it.
-Also if used with `setgid` and the `docker` group it allows a restricted access to docker while allowing full docker access for everyone in the docker group.
+Also if used with `setgid` and the `docker` group it allows a restricted access to `docker` while allowing full `docker` access for everyone in the `docker` group.

 Building
 --------